uQr/cordova-docs/articles/develop-apps/add-connected-services.md

 *   [Adding Office 365 services](#Office)

-For information and tutorials on using connected services like Azure and o365with Cordova apps in Visual Studio, see the following articles and blog posts.
+For information and tutorials on using connected services like Azure and o365 with Cordova apps in Visual Studio, see the following articles and blog posts.

 Azure